PedroGomesMendes/NANO_SERVER/README.md

 # NANOSERVER

-# RAW image streaming using a ams OSRAM NANEYE with ESP32s3
+**RAW image streaming with the ams OSRAM NANEYE on ESP32-S3**

 ## Overview

-Image acquisition firmware for the **ams OSRAM NANEYE** sensor on **ESP32-S3**.
+NANOSERVER is firmware for the ESP32-S3 that controls the ams OSRAM NANEYE image sensor, captures 12-bit RAW frames, and streams them over Wi-Fi.

-The application configures the sensor over SPI, captures 12-bit RAW frames via DMA, stores them in PSRAM using double buffering, and serves them through an embedded HTTP interface or UDP.
+The ESP32 configures the sensor via SPI, uses DMA to acquire frames, stores images in PSRAM with double buffering, and provides output through an embedded HTTP server or optional UDP stream.

 <p align="center">
   <img src="img1.jpeg" alt="Image 1" width="45%">